Identity and Access Management, also called Identity Management (IdM).

 International Telecommunications Union

-iMac is a family of all-in-one Macintosh desktop computers designed and built by Apple Inc.
+A family of all-in-one desktop computers designed and built by Apple Inc.

-iOS (formerly iPhone OS) is a mobile operating system created and developed by Apple Inc. exclusively for its hardware.
-It is the operating system that presently powers many of the company's mobile devices, including the iPhone, and iPod Touch; it also powered the iPad prior to the introduction of iPadOS in 2019.
+A mobile device operating system created and developed by Apple exclusively for its hardware.
+It is the operating system that presently powers many of the company's mobile devices, including the iPhone and iPod Touch; it also powered the iPad prior to the introduction of iPadOS in 2019.
+Originally called iPhone OS.

-iPhone is a smartphone made by Apple that combines a computer, iPod, digital camera and cellular phone into one device with a touchscreen interface.
+A phone made by Apple that combines a computer, media player, digital camera and cellular phone into one device with a touchscreen interface.

-iTunes, developed by Apple Inc., is a media player, media library, internet radio broadcaster, mobile device management utility, and the client app for the iTunes Store.
+A media player, media library, internet radio broadcaster, mobile device management utility and the client app for the iTunes Store, developed by Apple.
+It is used to purchase, play, download and organise digital multimedia.

-iView is a video on demand and catch up TV service run by the Australian Broadcasting Corporation.
+A video-on-demand and catch-up TV service run by the Australian Broadcasting Corporation (ABC).